a colorful image of the hoodoos and rocks of bryce canyon national park

 the colorful hoodoos of bryce

-Don’t leave your zoom telephoto behind, as this can be a super helpful tool to fill the frame with the colorful rocks and spire-like hoodoos.
+Don’t leave your zoom telephoto behind, as this can be a helpful tool to fill the frame with Bryce Canyon’s colorful rocks and spire-like hoodoos.

 the colors and textures of the hoodoos of bryce

-Although the above was photographed at mid-day (good example of the harshness of the shadows and contrast) you can still get a neat shot when picking out specific regions of the rim-top view.
+Although the above was photographed at mid-day (a good example of the harshness of the shadows and contrast), you can still get a neat shot when picking out specific regions of the rim-top view.
 And getting some trees in the frame helps provide scale.

 Try and get some people in your photo

 Speaking of scale, there is perhaps no better way to show scale, provide context, and put your viewer in a “picture yourself here” mood than to show some fellow adventurers in your shot.
-From the rim, use that telephoto and try and pick out some hikers in the distance to really tell the story.
+From the rim, use that telephoto and try to pick out some hikers in the distance to really tell the story and highlight the vastness of the landscape.

 hikers are on a trail at the bottom of bryce canyon national park